opkgmake/openppp2-android/docs/raw_resources.md

   property so traffic targeting those networks can avoid proxying.
 - `domain.txt` – A newline-delimited domain rule set that associates host names with the resolver source `/223.5.5.5/nic`.
-During VPN configuration the file is read into `DNSRuleList`, supplying domain-based routing rules for the embedded DNS engine.
-When the "Proxy all DNS lookups" toggle is enabled the app extracts the remote resolver addresses from these rules and uses them for VPN DNS servers, ensuring every query is proxied unless the dataset yields no candidates (in which case it falls back to the legacy defaults).
+During VPN configuration the file is read into `DNSRuleList`, supplying domain-based routing rules for the embedded DNS engine so DNS queries can follow the curated policy instead of relying on upstream discovery.

 Both files are read at connect time through `RawReader.readRawResource` in `MainActivity` (see the `BypassIpList` and `DNSRuleList` assignments).
 Keeping the data in `res/raw` allows Android's resource system to package the lists efficiently while making runtime access straightforward.
-Even when the "proxy all traffic" preference is enabled we continue to load the domain rules so the embedded resolver keeps using the curated rule set instead of falling back to slower upstream discovery.
+Even when the "proxy all traffic" preference is enabled the domain rules continue to load so the embedded resolver can reuse the bundled policy instead of falling back to slower upstream discovery.